radicle-dev/radicle-alpha/docs/source/reference.rst

 ``(update-chain-ref chain-ref)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Update a ref containing a chain with the new expressions from the remote
+Update ``chain-ref`` containing a chain with the new expressions from
-chain
+the remote chain